mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 <Feature Name> is under development and not ready for production use.
 It is
 deployed behind a feature flag that is **disabled by default**.
-[GitLab administrators with access to the GitLab Rails console](../path/to/administration/feature_flags.md) can enable it for your instance. <Feature Name> can be enabled or disabled by project.
+[GitLab administrators with access to the GitLab Rails console](../path/to/administration/feature_flags.md) can enable it for your instance.

 To enable it: